the more you know

 The Grand Canyon

-The Grand Canyon is an American classic and a place to visit form all over the world.
+The Grand Canyon is an American classic and a place to visit from all over the world.
 There truly isn’t anything like it anywhere else, making it a very unique place to say I do.

-Within the park you can hike the edge checking out all the views from the top, hike down into the park going all the way to the Colorado River and/or Phantom Ranch.
-Outside of hiking and sight seeing you can consider taking a tour via Pink Jeep or a Helicopter ride.
+Within the park, you can hike the edge checking out all the views from the top, hike down into the park going all the way to the Colorado River and/or Phantom Ranch.
+Outside of hiking and sightseeing, you can consider taking a tour via Pink Jeep or a Helicopter ride.

 A permit is required for getting married at The Grand Canyon.

-Utah
+Utah elopement locations

 a private moment between the couple at Zion national park.